How Much Space Between Oven And Cabinets?

 Use Vinegar

-White vinegar is a common household item that can be used to remove grease.
-To use for cleaning the gap between the oven and cabinet, soak a rag in a vinegar and water solution and rinse out excess to wipe off the oven, cabinet, and countertop.
+To clean the gap between the oven and cabinet, soak a rag in vinegar and water solution and rinse out the excess to wipe off the oven, cabinet, and countertop.

 You can then wrap it around a butter knife to scrape off the gunk between the crack.
 Rinse the rag and repeat several times until clean.